Hiking

 Difficulty level: Intermediate: 3.4 miles out and back: 28 miles from downtown Ellijay

 Deadennen mountain trail is conveniently off the same trail as Brawley Mountain.
 Just go due East on the Benton MacKaye trail instead of West.
 This trail hosts incredible views in the fall with the leaves changing.
 In winter when the leaves are gone the surrounding countryside is beautiful.
-However, should you decide to do this hike when the trees are leafed out during the late spring and summer you can spot an exotic wildflower called a ‘Lady Slipper’.

 4. Wallalah Mountain